Appearance

 TIP

-, the ruleset can have more than one rule (docs: CSS rulesets > Multiple CSS declarations) and/or block at-rules (docs: CSS block at-rules) and/or customized selectors.
+As always with unocss-preset-css, the ruleset can have more than one rule (docs: CSS rulesets > Multiple CSS declarations) and/or block at-rules (docs: CSS block at-rules) and/or customized selectors.
 For the sake of legibility, the examples on this page use single-rule rulesets with no at-rules.

 👀 You can experiment with all of these examples in this UnoCSS Play.